muyejinggong/hello-world/readme.txt

 Learning Git.
 Awesome.
-Git is a good software.
+Git is a good software under the GPL.